SpenceKonde/AVR-Guidance/CCL_EVSYS_hacks/CCL_prescaling.md

   Logic3.truth = 0x02;                // Set truth table - HIGH if input LOW, (and the other two are masked off)
   // Initialize logic block 0
   Logic3.init();

+//LUT1 clocks from that, and is getting feedback from LUT0

   Logic1.enable = true;               // Enable logic block 1
   Logic1.input0 = in::feedback;       // use output of even-numbered block, ie, block 0